t1cgAcademy/ecommerceBakery/README.md

 This project is an ongoing project being developed during T1CG WebDev meetups held every second Wesdnesday of every month.

-We hope to have meetup participants to review, play, and contribute to the project.
+We hope to have meetup participants review, play with, and contribute to the project.

 Below are some instructions and guidelines to help get you started.